 Marketers at Dick’s worked quickly to build out content around trending searches like “best home workout equipment” and “how to choose an exercise bike” to meet their customers where they were in real-time: the first page of Google’s search results for their query.
 By partnering with Conductor, Dick’s was able to increase organic traffic to their “Dick’s Pro Tips” site and continue to build on this effective content marketing strategy through detailed keyword research, social listening, competitor analysis, and more.

 Namogoo’s “Left alone at the office” campaign

 Real-time marketing is not just for interacting with consumers.
 It can also be an excellent resource for B2B marketers to inform and enhance relationships with their clients.
 Live events like conferences provide a fantastic opportunity to communicate with guests and potential customers in real-time.
 They allow you to generate buzz around your brand, provide attendees with valuable content, and build excitement for your brand, all in real-time.

 Many companies will create an interactive experience at live events by streaming parts of a conference or offering guests the opportunity to submit questions via Twitter.
 This is a great way to create buzz around their brand and help guests and conference attendees feel more connected with their company.
-But at one eCommerce event called ShopTalk, the B2B startup Namogoo saw a unique and real-time opportunity (opens in a new tab) to engage with those that did not make it to the event.
+But at one eCommerce event called ShopTalk, the B2B startup Namogoo saw to engage with those that did not make it to the event.
 They targeted businesses and employees who were "left alone in the office."
 This well-executed strategy enabled them to use an in-person event to connect with a segment of their audience that wasn't even in attendance.